Aaron Paul’s Baby Daughter Wore Adorable Tribute To ‘Breaking Bad’ At Comic-Con

 Aaron Paul brought his daughter to the Breaking Bad 10-year anniversary panel in San Diego.

-The actor, who is best known for his portrayal of Jesse Pinkman on the hit series, held his 5-month-old daughter who made her at Comic-Con debut dressed in a hazmat suit.
+The actor, who is best known for his portrayal of Jesse Pinkman on the hit series, held his 5-month-old daughter who made her Comic-Con debut dressed in a hazmat suit.

 The 38-year-old actor wore a similar hazmat suit as Jesse Pinkman alongside Bryan Cranston’s Walter White.